Table of Contents

-The first maneuver is used to determine the position of the child.
+The 1st maneuver is used to determine the position of the child.
 Both hands of the examiner are placed close to the fundus.
 The fundal height can be estimated with this as well.
-Navel, xiphoid and costal arches are used for orientation.
+Navel, xiphoid, and costal arches are used for orientation.

 To evaluate the cervix, vaginal examinations are carried out during the preventive appointments.
 During these appointments, it is important to estimate the width of the uterine orifice, the length of the cervix, the level, and the consistency of the cervix.

 Control of fetal vitality is also an important part of the examination.
 This is assessed using ultrasound at the beginning of the pregnancy.
-The first heartbeat can be identified as of the 5th week of pregnancy.
-Movements of the child are also signs of vitality.
-Typically, these can be determined by CTG (= Cardiotocography).
+The 1st heartbeat can be identified in the 5th week of pregnancy.
+The movements of the child are also signs of vitality.
+Typically, these can be determined by CTG (= cardiotocography).

 First Trimester Bleeding

 Bleedings during pregnancy can have different reasons.
 They are categorized according to the stages.

-In the first half of the pregnancy reasons for bleeding can be abortion, nidation bleedings, trophoblastic tumors, ectopic pregnancy or cervical carcinoma.
+In the 1st half of the pregnancy, the reasons for bleeding can be abortion, nidation bleedings, trophoblastic tumors, ectopic pregnancy or cervical carcinoma.

 During birth, bleedings can occur as well.
 The reasons for this can be the uterine rupture, the bloody show, the premature placenta abruption or the insertio velamentosa.
-The insertion velamentosa is characterized by strong bleeding after the rupturing of the membranes and is a life-threatening danger to the child.
+The insertio velamentosa is characterized by strong bleeding after the rupturing of the membranes and is a life-threatening danger to the child.

 In the case of emergency, shock prevention, which would include a volume substitution, would be carried out.
 In a clinic, a surgical stopping of the bleeding would be attempted.
 If none of the measures are successful, a hysterectomy would be considered.

 Fetal Alcohol Syndrome (FAS)

 Etiology and epidemiology of the FAS

 In all stages of pregnancy, alcohol is harmful to the embryo and the fetus.
-With a prevalence of 1:300 a fetal alcohol syndrome occurs more often than innate malformations such as Down’s syndrome.
+With a prevalence of 1:300, the FAS occurs more often than innate malformations such as Down’s syndrome.

-However, alcohol effects, which affect the most sensitive human organ, are more frequent than fetal alcohol syndrome.
+However, the effects of alcohol, which affect the most sensitive human organ, are more frequent than FAS.
 The effects are characterized by, inter alia, brain achievement weakness, behavioral changes, and behavioral problems.